guardian/prism/cdk/README.md

 - `./script/lint` to lint the code using ESLint
 - `./script/test` to lint, run tests and generate templates of the CDK stacks
 - `./script/build` to compile TypeScript to JS and generate templates of the CDK stacks
-- `./script/generate` to build a CDK stack into the `cdk.out` directory
+- `./script/ci` to perform CI tasks: lint, build, test and generate templates

 There are also some other commands defined in `package.json`, including: